Pesto Marinated Grilled Chicken

 The tender, juicy grilled chicken is so amazing…so delicious…so blatantly the best ever of all evers, you better prepare yourself to be mobbed by the masses asking for the recipe.

 Fabulous on it’s own with a couple sides or completely unreal served atop tender pasta tossed in this quick homemade garlic alfredo sauce, I have a really good feeling that this chicken is going to make you very, very happy.

-- 2 pounds boneless, skinless chicken breasts
+- 2 pounds boneless skinless chicken breasts

-- 1 cup pesto (storebought or homemade)
+- 1 cup pesto, storebought or homemade (see note)

-- 1/4 cup rice vinegar
+- ¼ cup rice vinegar